cortinico/cortinico.github.io/_posts/2020-02-10-name-mangling-on-kotlin.md

 Name mangling is a technique used by the Kotlin Compiler to alter the name of identifiers (e.g. function or variable names).
 This technique can be used to make  identifiers harder to access in the bytecode.

-I personally discovered name mangling while preparing the release `v3.1.0` of [Chucker](https://github.com/ChuckerTeam/chucker).
+I discovered name mangling while preparing the release `v3.1.0` of [Chucker](https://github.com/ChuckerTeam/chucker).
 Before releasing a new version of a library, I generally inspect the API surface to make sure I'm not introducing any unintended change to the API with a tool like [japicmp](https://github.com/siom79/japicmp).

-This time I noticed that I was actually removing a method and adding a new one, and that was obviously not expected, as it's definitely a breaking change 🤨.
+This time I noticed that I was removing a method and adding a new one, and that was not expected, as it will result in a breaking change 🤨.

 This was due to name mangling.
 Let's see two scenarios where name mangling is used inside the Kotlin compiler: **inline classes** and the **internal modifier**.